thingevery/project_quest/README.md

 * ...

-Please feel free to use a different markup language if you do not plan to run
+Please feel free to use a different markup language (besides rdoc) if you do not plan to run
 <tt>rake doc:app</tt>.

 == ToDo:
+	- Set up git for version control
+	- Destroy Users model
+	- Set up simple user authentication (Railscast #250)
+	- Install Git on (mt) DV, remove project from github
+	- Add user roles & permissions